Enjoy some photos from the Cowls Photo Album ...

 1900 - Cowls loggers

-1909 Walter Cowls Jones, the only child of Sarah and Gerald Jones, was born.
+1909 Walter Cowls Jones was the only child of Sarah and Gerald Jones.
 He ran the family farm that stretched from Montague Road to the Hadley town border.
 Walter was a significant buyer, seller and developer of real estate.
 In the 1950s he developed the 41 acre Harlow Farm into Grandview Heights in Amherst.
 Walter Jones is credited with building the first electric sawmill, perhaps in the country, when he centralized formerly woods- based operations by opening a central milling facility on Cowls Road in North Amherst c.
 1940.
 Walter was the Amherst Water Commissioner when this was a private company; a founding member of the Amherst Housing Authority; was active in housing returning veterans from WWII; and was chairman of the Planning Board.
 Walter Jones was a partner in Elder Jones Lumber.
 Walter and wife Sarah Hartman Jones had three children, Denison,

 Paul, and Gertrude.